 Recent studies show that air pollution has a huge impact on our general health and well-being.
 A Cornell University study claims that about 40 percent of all deaths worldwide are caused by environmental pollution.
-According to the European Environment Agency (EEA), almost half of million people die prematurely due to air pollution.
+According to the European Environment Agency (EEA), almost half of a million people die prematurely due to air pollution.
 More than twenty million people die from environmental pollution every year, mostly in developing countries of South and East Asia.

 Types of Environmental Pollution

 Recent studies revealed the negative impact of air pollution on human health causing so-called environmental pollution diseases.
-Diseases caused by pollution can be originated from air pollution, water pollution, soil pollution, food pollution, and noise pollution and some other factors.
+Diseases caused by pollution can be originated from air pollution, water pollution, soil pollution, food pollution, and noise pollution, and some other factors.